NLog/NLog/CONTRIBUTING.md

 Pull requests
 ----
 Unit tests are really appreciated!
+Also please [Sync all the projects](#Sync projects)

 Sync projects
 ===